ccxt/ccxt/README.md

 - fully implemented public and private APIs
 - optional normalized data for cross-exchange analytics and arbitrage
 - an out of the box unified API that is extremely easy to integrate
-- works in Node 7.6+, Python 2 and 3, PHP 5.4+, and web browsers
+- works in Node 7.6+, Python 3, PHP 5.4+, and web browsers

 ## Sponsored Promotion